Ravinayak07/Python-Notes/NOTES/13_Dictionary.md

 print(student) # {'name': 'Ravi', 'college': 'Silicon', 'age': 23}
 ```

-- values can be accessed using key names:
+- how to access values ? : values can be accessed using key names:

 ```py
 student = {